Using and Interpreting ConceptsFinding and Discussing the Mean, M... | Channels for Pearson+

 1

 Step 2: Calculate the mean.
-The mean is the sum of all data values divided by the number of data points.
-Use the formula: , where is the sum of the data values and is the number of data points.
+The mean is the sum of all data points divided by the number of data points.
+Use the formula: , where is the sum of the data points and is the number of data points.

 Step 5: Interpret the results.
-Discuss whether the mean, median, and mode represent the center of the data effectively.
-Consider the distribution of the data (e.g., symmetric, skewed) and whether any outliers might affect the mean.
+Discuss whether the mean, median, or mode best represents the center of the data.
+Consider factors such as the presence of outliers (e.g., 119) and whether the data is skewed.

 Verified video answer for a similar problem: